AmoebeLabs/swiss-army-knife-card-manual/docs/tools/regular-poly-tool.md

 The Regular Polygon tool is a tool build on the [Shläfli symbol.](http://en.wikipedia.org/wiki/Schl%C3%A4fli_symbol)

-Regular polygons (all angles and all vertices equal) gallery.
-Both regular convex polygons and regular star polygons.
+It can build both regular convex polygons and regular star polygons.
+They have a mathematical background:

 - p is the number of vertices.
 They are all distributed evenly on a circle.
 - For q = 1, you connect each point to the next one on the circle (clockwise or counterclockwise, it doesn't matter).